 - Using that system, most people can safely and healthily lose 1 to 2 pounds of fat per week, or 4 to 8 pounds per month.
 Keep reading to learn how.

-You’re here because you want to lose “weight” fast, but you should be careful what you wish for.
+You’re here because you want to lose weight fast, and that’s completely understandable.

 Would you rather listen to this article?
 Click the play button below!